jonkruse00/encore-ui/src/rxSelectFilter/README.md

 A replacement for `<select multiple>` when space is an issue, such as in the header of a table.

-The options for the control can be specified by passing an array of strings to the `options` attribute (corresponding to the options' values) or using `<rx-select-option>`s.
+The options for the control can be specified by passing an array of strings (corresponding to the options' values) to the `options` attribute of the directive or using `<rx-select-option>`s.
 An 'All' option is automatically set as the first option for the dropdown, which allows all options to be toggled at once.

 The following two dropdowns are equivalent.
 ```